 Erin Has completed many training sessions including Makaton and Zones of Regulation.
 In Erin’s spare time she enjoys shopping and socialising.

-Buster is our very happy and lively little clinic dog.
-He can usually be found curled up asleep on one of our laps.
-Buster loves his walks, and playing with other dogs.
-He really enjoys seeing the children at the practice.
-Sometimes, when children are anxious or worried, Buster will join them for their OT sessions – he enjoys going on the swings with them!
+Buster and Buddy are our very happy and lively little clinic dogs.
+Buster can usually be found curled up asleep on one of our laps.
+Buddy is more boisterous as he is only a puppy.
+Both really enjoy seeing the children at the practice.
+Sometimes, when children are anxious or worried, Buster will join OT sessions and just lie quietly.
+Buddy enjoys going on the swings and rescuing tennis balls from the ball pool!

 Sensational Kids started out in a much smaller space in Kingston, in 2010.
 As demand grew, a bigger premises was found in the beautiful riverside town of Surbiton.
 Set over 3 floors, the spaces were specifically desined, to ensure that each floor had suspended equipment.
 The ground floor room has direct access to a disabled bathroom, and allows wheelchair users the access to the swings, and the extra deep ball pool This room is the calm space, where we use the sensory projector and hundreds of stars glow when the lights are turned off.